andizq/discminer/README.md

 <div align="center">
   Welcome to the discminer repository!
 Looking for quick examples and tutorials?
-Check out the docs.
+Check out the <mark>example/</mark> folder.
   <br />
   <a href="https://github.com/andizq/discminer/issues/new?assignees=&labels=bug&title=bug%3A+">Report a Bug</a>
   ·